 Serenity at Summit is located in Haverhill, Massachusetts, and it is the northernmost location for the Serenity family of rehab programs located in Pennsylvania, New Jersey, and Massachusetts.
 It offers:

 The Pennsylvania location of Caron Treatment Centers offers inpatient as well as outpatient treatment for clients in recovery from opiates and other substances.
 Services include:

 Arete Recovery is located in Pembroke Pines, Florida, and it offers people living with an opiate addiction the opportunity to enroll in an all-inclusive rehabilitation program.
 Services provided include:

 Mount Sinai Wellness Center offers a rural spot for drug addiction treatment in Dahlonega, Georgia.
 Services include:

-California Highlands is located in beautiful Banning, California, where clients are surrounded by beautiful mountains and enjoy year-round warm weather.
+California Highlands is located in Banning, California, and serves people all over the West Coast.
 Services include: